Raphael Gualazzi: Sanremo Festival 2011

 In September 2010 he released a self-titled digital EP in Italy and Europe.
 The EP features a cover of Fleetwood Mac's "Don't Stop" and three new songs written by Gualazzi, including his first single, "Reality and Fantasy".
 The song was later released in a remix version by British/French DJ Gilles Peterson.

 On 18 February 2011, he won the Sanremo Festival in the Newcomers section, the Critics' "Mia Martini" Award for Newcomers and the "Sala Radio-Tv" Award with the self-penned song "Follia d'amore".
 The song is included in Gualazzi's second studio album, Reality and Fantasy, released on 16 February 2011 by Sugar Music.

 Eurovision Song Contest 2011

 On 19 February 2011, Gualazzi was chosen among the participants at the Sanremo Festival 2011 to represent Italy at the Eurovision Song Contest 2011, held in Düsseldorf, Germany.
 Gualazzi was the first Italian singer to represent the country since the Eurovision Song Contest 1997.
-"Madness of Love" finished second out of 43 participating countries with 189 points, 32 points behind the winning song "Running Scared".
+"Madness of Love" as the song title was translated to finished second in the final with 189 points, 32 points behind the winning song "Running Scared".